neighbor-bear/fceux-for-retrogame/readme.md

 When a game is loaded, FCEUX will load any accompanying saved `.cht` file in `$HOME/.fceux/cheats` automatically.
 This can be changed by disabling Auto load/save in **Cheat browser**.

+>ROM Detectives has an excellent guide and a collection of cheats for use directly with FCEUX ([see it here](http://www.romdetectives.com/Wiki/index.php?title=Cheat_Archive_-_FCEUX))

->Retro Games Corps have an excellent cheats guide ([see it here](https://retrogamecorps.com/2020/09/06/rg350-cheats-guide/)) including a cht compilation file that I have used to test this functionality
+>Retro Games Corps also have an excellent cheats guide ([see it here](https://retrogamecorps.com/2020/09/06/rg350-cheats-guide/)) including a cht compilation file that I have used to test this functionality

 ### Cheat browser